Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids: Dorfman connections

-\begin{enumerate} \item In \cite{mjl} it was noted that the Dorfman connection $\nabla^L$ of the last Proposition is analogous with the Bott connection defined by an involutive subbundle of $TM$.
-For this reason, it is named \emph{Bott-Dorfman connection associated to $L$}. \item Since $L$ is a Lagrangian subbundle, hence $E/L \cong L^\ast$ and, because $\nabla^L$ is flat, therefore $(d^{\nabla^L})^2 = 0$, where the covariant derivation $d^{\nabla^L}$ is the Lie algebroid differential of $L$ on $\Gamma(L^\ast)$, \cite{mck, mrl}. \end{enumerate}
+In \cite{mjl} it was noted that the Dorfman connection $\nabla^L$ of the last Proposition is analogous to the Bott connection defined by an involutive subbundle of $TM$.
+For this reason, it is named \emph{Bott-Dorfman connection associated to $L$}.

-\begin{example}[Courant algebroid related to port-Hamiltonian systems] {\rm{Port--Ha\-mil\-tonian systems are a generalization of Hamiltonian systems that aim to describe the dynamics of a Hamiltonian system in interaction with control units, energy dissipa\-ting or energy storing units (ports), \cite{vdsch}.
-The state space of such a system is modeled by a manifold $M$ endowed with a Dirac structure $L$ in a Courant algebroid, \cite{merker}.
-More specifically, start with the standard Courant algebroid $TM\oplus T^\ast M$, a vector bundle $V$ over $M$ endowed with a flat $TM$-connection $\triangle$, and its dual bundle $V^\ast$ equipped with the dual connection $\triangle^\ast$.
-The sections $(\lambda_{out},\lambda_{in})$ of $V\oplus V^\ast$ model the output and input of the port.
+\begin{example}[Courant algebroid related to port-Hamiltonian systems] {\rm{Port--Ha\-mil\-tonian systems are a generalization of Hamiltonian systems that aim to describe the dynamics of a Hamiltonian system in interaction with control units, energy dissipa\-ting or energy storing units (ports) \cite{vdsch}.
+The state space of such a system is modeled by a manifold $M$ endowed with a Dirac structure $L$ in a Courant algebroid \cite{merker}.
+More specifically, start with the standard Courant algebroid $TM\oplus T^\ast M$, a vector bundle $V$ over $M$ endowed with a flat linear $TM$-connection $\triangle$, and its dual bundle $V^\ast$ equipped with the dual connection $\triangle^\ast$.
+The sections $\lambda_{out}+\lambda_{in}$ of $V\oplus V^\ast$ model the output and input of the port.
 The vector bundle $E = TM\oplus T^\ast M \oplus V \oplus V^\ast$ equipped with the projection $\rho : E\to TM$ as anchor map, the symmetric nondegenerate bilinear form}} \begin{linenomath*} \end{linenomath*} {\rm{and the bracket}}

 {\rm{is a Courant algebroid over $M$.
-The dynamics of the system are determined by a Hamiltonian $H$ via the Hamiltonian condition $(\dot{x}, dH, \lambda_{out}, \lambda_{in})\in \Gamma(L)$.}}
+The dynamics of the system are determined by a Hamiltonian $H$ via the Hamiltonian condition $\dot{x}+ dH + \lambda_{out}+\lambda_{in}\in \Gamma(L)$.}}